 These are not given if a person has an LPA or Deputyship in place or if a person has a close family member who can support them in making decisions.

 For further information see https://www.mind.org.uk/information-support/guides-to-support-and-services/advocacy/imcas/

 Lasting Power of Attorney and Enduring Power of Attorney

 On The National Careline helpline, we get very many calls from children who are witnessing their parents being financially coerced and abused by another person.
 It is perhaps, an old friend from way back or similar, but who is now happily ensconced in father or mother’s home and happily assisting them to manage their money.
-Depending upon the control the person has, they may block the calls so that family cannot visit, or listen to phone conversations so that the children can never have a private conversation with their parent.
-At this point, even if the children say something about the situation, the parent is often too much under the influence of the ‘friend’ and doesn’t want to upset them, not realising that they are the victim of financial abuse.
+Depending upon the control the person has, they may block the calls so that family cannot visit or listen to phone conversations so that the children can never have a private conversation with their parent.
+At this point, even if the children say something about the situation, the parent is often too much under the influence of the ‘friend’ and doesn’t want to upset them, not realising that they are, or are becoming, the victim of financial abuse.